OxCGRT/covid-policy-tracker/documentation/index_calculation.md

 | Stringency index | `x` | `x` | `x` | `x` | `x` | `x` | `x` | `x` | | | | | `x` | | | | | |
 | Economic support index | | | | | | | | | `x` | `x` | | | | | | | | |

-### Calculating sub-index scores for each indicators
+## Calculating sub-index scores for each indicator

 All of the indices use ordinal indicators where policies a ranked on a simple numerical scale.
 The non-ordinal indicators in the OxCGRT – E3, E4, H4, H5 and M1 – are not used in our index calculations.